agorapulse/grails-cdn-asset-pipeline/README.md

 It adds two [Grails](http://grails.org) Gant scripts:

-- *asset-karman-push* to upload assets to a CDN directory/bucket,
+- *asset-cdn-push* to upload assets to a CDN directory/bucket,
-- *asset-karman-directory-cors* to add a CORS GetRule to a directory/bucket.
+- *asset-cdn-cors* to add a CORS GetRule to a directory/bucket.

 Note: for this initial release, only *S3* provider is supported.